-- Make sure the right rubbish is in the correct bin - e.g. no carrier bags in the recycling or garden waste bins and no garden or DIY waste in the grey bin
+- Make sure the right rubbish is in the correct bin - e.g. no carrier bags or nappies in the recycling or garden waste bins and no garden or DIY waste in the grey bin.

 You are not allowed to put garden waste in either your grey or green bin.
 You can recycle garden waste and uncooked vegetable peelings in your BROWN bin if you subscribe to the service.
 You are able to place leaves, twigs, pruning waste, grass cuttings, weeds and plants, cut flowers, plant and hedge trimmings and small branches under 10cm in diameter and 60cm in length in the brown bin.
 Unfortunately you are not able to dispose of soil, turf, sand or stones in the brown bin.
 Bins that are too heavy to be safely moved will not be emptied.
 We collect your bin once a fortnight.

 To purchase a NEW brown bin, order and make payment online.
 We aim to dispatch your bin within 10 working days of your payment date.
 The purchase price includes the cost and delivery of your brown bin, your collection calendar and a 12 month collection period from receipt of your bin.Your first collection will take place on the next scheduled date shown on your calendar.